Hasnu-aslam/Hasnu-aslam/README.md

-- 👋 Hi, I’m @Hasnu-aslam
+- 👋 Welcome to my github
+- 👀 Aspiring AI Engineer
-- 👀 Exploring different domains in CS
+- Intrested in Software development,AI,ML,Data Science,Automation

 <!---
 Hasnu-aslam/Hasnu-aslam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.